-Equity research job is one of the most sought after job profiles in today’s world.
+An equity research job is one of the most sought-after job profiles in today’s world.
 Challenging profiles and high compensation makes it an attractive career option for many job aspirants.

 Equity Research Job – Snapshot

-An equity research analyst’s job majorly requires him to prepare equity research reports that give a detailed view of the financial performance of a company, industry and the economy.
+An equity research analyst’s job majorly requires him to prepare equity research reports that give a detailed view of a company’s financial performance, industry, and economy.
 They also provide estimations of the future performance of a company.

 Equity research firms prefer a person with a finance or economic background.
-MBA in finance, CA, CFA is the most sought after educational qualifications.
+MBA in finance, CA, CFA is the most sought-after educational qualification.

 Following is a sample job description for an equity research job in a reputed firm: